prajapatideepak/weather_app/README.md

-# Getting Started with Create React App
+# Weather App using React :tada:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## How Weather app work

-## Available Scripts
+Your need to enter Your City name

-In the project directory, you can run:
+End it will give you weather data of your city

 ### `npm start`